lokesh8772/Geo_obsidian_vault/Science/Light.md

 4. evidence -
 	1. photo - electric effect

-light behaves like particle or wave based on the measurement technique -> qu
+light behaves like particle or wave based on the measurement technique -> quantum  \\"_"/

+### refraction
+1. caused by the change in speed of light -> **photons get absorbed and re-emitted continuously** -> slow downs the propagation
+2. refractive index - c/v
+3. always greater than 1
+4.